 Revisiting America: The Prints of Currier & Ives

-These exhibitions have been made possible with the generous support of the Department of Economic and Community Development, Connecticut Office of the Arts, HSB, Ms. Barbara Smith, Mr. Andy Baxter, Roy & Deborah Moore, Mr. & Mrs. Richard H. Booth, Bouvier Insurance, Wayne & Barbara Harms, Jeb & Dianne Embree, Jonathan & Deborah Butler as well as donors to the Museum’s Annual Fund.
+This exhibition has been made possible with the generous support of the Department of Economic and Community Development, Connecticut Office of the Arts, HSB, The Aeroflex Foundation, the David T. Langrock Foundation, Mr. Andy Baxter, the Vincent Dowling Family Foundation, Mr. & Mrs. J. Geddes Parsons, Roy & Deborah Moore, Mr. & Mrs. Richard H. Booth, Bouvier Insurance, Wayne & Barbara Harms, the George A. & Grace L. Long Foundation, Mr. Charles T. Clark, Jeb & Dianne Embree, Dr. Margaret O’Shea & Mr. Daniel O’Shea as well as donors to the Museum’s Annual Fund.

 Currier & Ives was a powerhouse of nineteenth-century publishing and had an immeasurable influence on American visual culture.
 Founded in New York in 1834 by Nathaniel Currier, the company expanded to include a new partner, James Merritt Ives, after 1857.
 Currier & Ives produced millions of affordably priced copies of over seven thousand original lithographs, living up to its self-appointed title as “the Grand Central Depot for Cheap and Popular Prints.”
 The firm took advantage of New York City’s booming arts culture in the latter half of the nineteenth century, but its output was not seen as fine art by critics, nor was it intended as such.
 Its prints were first and foremost commodities, and the choice of subjects was often determined by popularity and sales figures.
 Currier & Ives perpetuated Victorian ideals in its depictions of family, history, politics, and urban and suburban life, yet these prints also serve as important records of a nation in the midst of an extraordinary transformation from a rural and agricultural landscape to an industrialized and urbanized global power.